chainguard-dev/edu/content/open-source/sbom/sboms-and-attestations.md

 This will upload the SBOM to the registry as an OCI artifact with a `.sbom` extension.

 Be aware that there is also the `cosign sign` command.
 After running `cosign attach` to attach an SBOM and upload it to a registry, you can then run `cosign sign` to sign the SBOM, and upload the signature to the registry as a separate OCI artifact, this time with the `.sig` extension.

+If you'd like to learn more about working with SBOMs and Cosign, we encourage you to checkout our tutorial on [How to Sign an SBOM with Cosign](/open-source/sigstore/cosign/how-to-sign-an-sbom-with-cosign/).

 ## A note on generating SBOMs